 KEA Charette (Copenhagen, 2015)

 My hopes and aspirations include collaborating with people who can teach me new ways of working, thinking and being.
-To use graphic design and visual communication as a form of social participation.
-Hopefully we can work on contributing to making this world a better place.
-Also I would love to get a visa to continue working in LA.
+To use graphic design and visual communication as a tool for social change.
+Hopefully we can work together on making the world a better place.